earthly/website/blog/_posts/2022-07-02-introduction-pyscript.md

 In this tutorial, you learned how to use PyScript to run Python code in HTML, and how to implement various PyScript functionalities such as using external packages, running Python REPLs, and visualizing images generated in Python code in a browser.

-Before PyScript, it wasn’t this easy to run Python REPL in the browser, run Python scripts in HTML, or use the Python scientific stack(Numpy, Pandas, MatPlotLib, Seaborn, e.t.c) on the client side.
+Before PyScript, it wasn't this easy to run Python REPL in the browser, run Python scripts in HTML, or use the Python scientific stack(Numpy, Pandas, MatPlotLib, Seaborn, e.t.c) on the client side.

-PyScript could become an important tool in your toolset. it's still very new, in its alpha stage ( so don’t use it for production yet) but it looks very promising.
+PyScript could become an important tool in your toolset. it's still very new, in its alpha stage ( so don't use it for production yet) but it looks very promising.

 ## Outside Article Checklist